 Within these areas it is an offence to emit smoke from a chimney of a building, from a furnace or from any fixed boiler.
 It is also an offence to acquire "unauthorised fuel" for use within a smoke control area unless it is used in an "exempt" appliance ("exempted" from the controls which generally apply in the smoke control area).

 The current maximum level of fine is £1,000 for each offence.

 Smoke Control Areas in Oxford

 Oxford city currently has 23 active SCAs.
-An interactive map is available which allows you to search for specific addresses to see if you are within a smoke control area.
+An interactive map is available on the Defra website which allows you to search for specific addresses to see if you are within a smoke control area.
 You can also access a list of Oxford city streets that are currently covered by SCAs.